morawi-cg/MoRawi-MissionToMars/README.md

 <p>[The output of the test for port binding]<img src=BoosterTest.png></p>

-### Extra dependencies:
+### Extra Testing & Dependencies:
-The Packages such as Node needed extas installed on the hosting vms:
+The Packages such as Node needed extas installed on the hosting vms, this was an erlier stage to form better understanding of certain technologies:

 ```
 └─┬ mongoose@5.8.9